s-0-p-h-i-a/Fitness_Tracker/README.md

 4. Follow the on-screen prompts to enter your workouts.

 ---
-## 🗃️ Files & Structure
+## Files & Structure

-- `fitnesstracker_v0.cc`: fully manual, verbose version
+- `fitnesstracker_v0.cc` → manual, verbose version

-- `fitnesstracker_v1.cc`: grouped logic using nested `switch` structures
+- `fitnesstracker_v1.cc` → grouped logic with nested switches

-- `fitnesstracker_v2_0.cc`: introduces `for` loops
+- `fitnesstracker_v2_0.cc` → introduces `for` loops

-- `fitnesstracker_v2_1.cc`: adds input validation (0–7 range)
+- `fitnesstracker_v2_1.cc` → adds range-based input validation

-- `fitnesstracker_v2_2.cc`: adds do-while loops, loop limiter, prepares for type checking
+- `fitnesstracker_v2_2.cc` → do-while loops, loop limiter, groundwork for type checking

+- `fitnesstracker_v3_0.cc` → modular refactor with functions, while-loop validation, and reusable workflow

-- `README.md`: this file
+- `README.md` → this file

-- Devlogs: cleaned-up version-specific development logs
+- Devlogs → version-specific development notes

-Each `.cc` file begins with an in-code documentation block derived from raw notes.
+Each `.cc` file starts with an in-code documentation block derived from raw notes.

 ---
-## 🚀 Future Directions
+## Future Directions

-Planned improvements as I deepen my C++ knowledge:

-- Use **arrays** to simplify data storage

-- Create **functions** for modularity and reuse

-- Implement **more robust input validation** (e.g. cin.fail(), type checking)

-- Allow **custom workout goals** and longer time spans

-- Track **workout distribution** (e.g., even vs. clumped activity)
+- Replace repeated variables with **arrays/structs** for scalability

+- Expand to **variable-length months** and **multi-month cycles**

+- Integrate **type-safe input** using `cin.fail()`

+- Further modularize input + validation logic

+- Add nuanced feedback and realistic level assignment

-- Visualize progress using **text-based summaries or graphs**
+- Optionally visualize progress via **text-based summaries or graphs**

 ---
-### 🧠 Documentation Workflow & AI Assistance
+## Documentation Workflow & AI Assistance

-All documentation in this project (README, dev logs, and code comments) is based on original engineering notes taken during development.
-These notes are written manually on top of the `.cc` source file as I work.
+All documentation is based on original engineering notes taken during development.
+AI is used selectively to assist with formatting, summarizing, and polishing, but all code decisions are manually verified.
+Raw notes are preserved in a dev diary for traceability.

-To improve clarity and structure, I use AI tools selectively to assist with formatting, polishing, and summarising the content — particularly for:
-- Drafting new README versions based on raw notes and previous versions
-- Generating development logs that clearly trace design decisions, also based on raw notes and previous versions
-- Condensing raw notes into opening in-code documentation blocks

-All AI-assisted outputs are reviewed and edited by me.
-No code, decisions, or technical content are generated or altered without verification and approval.
-Raw notes are preserved in a dev diary folder for traceability and transparency.

-This workflow is designed to maintain both high clarity and authorship integrity.
+This workflow ensures high clarity and authorship integrity.

----

-**Made with C++, consistency, and curiosity.**
-_This project documents my learning journey toward embedded systems and structured programming._ 🛠️